The Hague University of Applied Sciences: History

-Core values

-The core values of The Hague University of Applied Sciences are curious, connecting and caring.
-The university is driven by curiosity, ambition and entrepreneurship (curious).
-It invests heavily in its network.
-With that network, it wants to arrive at new insights (connecting).
-It is involved and considerate of the personal growth of students and staff members (caring).

-The university has an international character.
-It is characterised by inclusiveness.
-The education is activating, challenging and feasible.
-It trains students to develop into global citizens: people who think outside the box and who stand their ground, so that they can approach the world based on of their own convictions and can find their way in society.

-UNESCO Associated School

-Since 2009, The Hague University of Applied Sciences has been a UNESCO Associated School: a university that values international unity, tolerance and solidarity.
-Just like other UNESCO schools worldwide, The Hague University of Applied Sciences focuses on the four UNESCO themes: peace & human rights, global citizenship, intercultural life and sustainable development.
+Since 2009, The Hague University of Applied Sciences has been a UNESCO Associated School.

-Sustainable Development Goals

-In 2018, The Hague University of Applied Sciences committed itself to the Sustainable Development Goals of the United Nations.
-SDGs are global goals for sustainable development aimed at ending extreme poverty, inequality, injustice and climate change.
-Degree programmes within The Hague University of Applied Sciences have chosen the SDGs that are appropriate to them.
-In that choice, a degree programme always seeks a good balance between environment, economy and society.

 Campuses

 The Hague University of Applied Sciences is divided into four campuses.
 The main campus is located in The Hague with satellite campuses in Delft, Zuiderpark Sports Campus and Zoetermeer.

 Laakhaven

 The main campus building was completed in 1996 and is located on Johanna Westerdijkplein in The Hague next to Hollands Spoor railway station and the Laakhaven Canal.
 The design includes the central glass atrium main hall, offices, laboratories and classrooms.
 The main campus also includes offices central to the university's administration such as the Enrolment Centre which processes applications, registrations and tuition fees, the International Office which takes care of all non-academic student matters relating to English courses, exchanges and internships and the Student Affairs Office which looks after student welfare.

 The Central Library stores magazines, dissertations and electronic data resources and has 400 study areas, many with PCs and Internet connections.
 Other facilities include a fitness centre and sports hall, a central ICT service desk providing scanning, printing and audio-visual equipment, a health centre, a main restaurant and several departmental cafés serving snacks.